TopBiketoursPortugal/TopBikeToursPortugal/content/posts/recommendations-to-pack-for-a-cycling-holiday.en.md

-## **GPS**
+## **GPS:**

 Although the maps are important to know the way, the GPS will make your journey more enjoyable and without the stress of knowing if you are doing a good reading of the maps.
 You will save time to enjoy more your moments in the nature.

 A GPS with battery’s will be provided by us.

-To solev some fificulties

 A detailed experience will also be available for you on your mobile phone where it is also possible to use GPS and track the route.
 The information provided in this app called Ride with GPS will have all the information provided in your printed paper roadbook, and it is more detailed than the GPS provided by us.
-Althought some mobile phones have good battery is an essential item a battery to recharge it during your ride if necessary.
+Although some mobile phones have good battery is an essential item a battery to recharge it during your ride if necessary.

+Advantage of using Ride With GPS app:

+* Get turn-by-turn voice navigation
+* offline maps
+* Customized route and event pages.

 The support for mobile phone on the handlebar is provided by us.
+\
+\
+\
 **Other essential items:**

 * Sunscreen